Mahendranath Ray: Career

 Roy established a lucrative legal practice in Howrah and Calcutta.
 In 1885, he joined the Calcutta High Court as a Pleader and represented many clients in many big cases in the Calcutta High court and other district courts, he earned the reputation of a hugely learned and empathetic legal practitioner, he was respected by both his colleagues and adversaries.
 He was known for his unmatched oratory in the courtroom.
 He also presented multiple cases before the Privy Council.
 He practiced in the Calcutta High Court for nearly forty years.
+From, 1895, he became a member of the The Asiatic Society at Calcutta.
+Later in 1900, he was elected to be a Fellow of The Asiatic Society.
 In 1901, he was appointed as one of the members among other members of the bar, to modernise the Calcutta High Court.
 In 1924, he was elected the President of the Bar association of the Calcutta High Court.
-In 1891, he was elected a Fellow of the University of Calcutta, and from 1911 to 1920, he served as a member of the Bengal Legislative Council.
+In 1891, he was elected a Fellow of the University of Calcutta, being one of its first Indian fellows, and in 1909, he was elected along with only one other Indian member to be an ordinary fellow of the university. and from 1911 to 1920, he served as a member of the Bengal Legislative Council.
+He became one of the most prominent members of the Indian National Congress from the district of Howrah.
+He also, attended many provincial conferences of the party, including the one held in 1888.
 He was also a professor of Mathematics and Law at City College, and served as the Dean of the Faculty of Law at the University of Calcutta.
+He was among the official examiners of the university for the papers in Mathematics.
+He was also elevated to be a Magistrate for the Howrah district.
 In 1914, largely due to his efforts, the proposed relocation of Shibpur Engineering College from Howrah to Dhaka was successfully prevented.